joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-12-12-hat-survival.md

 Running in this restricted mode, we can see the minimal number of **necessary** mutations which hovers at just under $30.$

+### The code

+The code below simulates the constrained case where all three strategies mutate together, which is less visually offensive than the code that mutates each strategy individually:

 ```python
 import random
 import copy